vitorenesduarte/tricks/README.md

 }
 ```

-The argument `min` is optional.
-If not defined,
+The argument `min` in the previous
-Tricks will reply right away with a list
+message is optional
-of pods respecting the other arguments.
+(default value is 0).
-Otherwise, it will only reply when
+Tricks will only reply when
 it has at least `min` pods
 (sending all, even if more than `min`).